 The museum may wish to have the contract specify which curatorial or other museum personnel will be given credit and how their roles will be described in documentary or other materials.

 6. Tour venues.
-Should the museum and artist wish to have an exhibition tour to other venues, the contract should specify that the museum is responsible for using reasonable efforts to ensure that other institutions, with which it makes arrangements to tour the exhibition, adhere to the terms of the museum’s contract with the artist.
+Should the museum and artist wish to have an exhibition tour to other venues, the contract should specify that the museum is responsible for using all reasonable efforts to ensure that other institutions, with which it makes exhibition tour arrangements, adhere to the terms of the museum’s contract with the artist.
 Further, the artist should be included in negotiations with the other institutions prior to confirming tour agreements in instances where the conditions of the inaugural contract are amended to address other institutions’ needs.

 7. Duration and termination of contract.
-The contract should specify the dates of the contract’s inception and conclusion and, as applicable, key dates when aspects of the project should be completed (this section may reference items under “2.
+The contract should specify the dates of the contract’s inception and conclusion and, as applicable, key completion dates (this section may reference items under “2.
 Parties’ respective responsibilities” above).
-The schedule for removal by the artist of artworks or any other property belonging to the artist at the conclusion of the project should be specified in the contract; if there are fees to be incurred for the return of abandoned artwork or other artist’s property to the artist after the project’s conclusion, this condition should also be included.
+The schedule for removal by the artist of artworks or any other property belonging to the artist at the conclusion of the project should be specified in the contract; if there are fees incurred for the return of abandoned artwork or other artist’s property to the artist after the project’s conclusion, this condition should also be included.

 The contract should also specify the circumstances under which the contract may be terminated by either the museum or the artist prior to the project’s completion, as well as provisions for unwinding contractual obligations concerning work performed, expenditures incurred, and other matters involving financial commitments or expectations, as well as intellectual property that has been created but would be left unused.
 Considerations relevant to the termination of a contract may include: